 As you prepare to work, allow yourself plenty of time so you won’t be tempted to rush or take shortcuts.
-Work on a large uncluttered flat surface, preferably raised to go easy on your back, with plenty of good light.
-We frequently we like to set a table on bed lifts to get better height.
+Work on a large, uncluttered, flat surface, preferably raised to go easy on your back, with plenty of good light.
+We frequently like to set a table on bed lifts to get better height.

 You will also need rulers appropriate for the project; we generally prefer plastic see-through rulers over metal rulers, but that’s a personal preference.
 The rulers you will need to have in your tool box include:

 - A small ruler for measuring pinned changes on the garment.